Benbinbin/tech-blog/README.md

 # Tech Blog

-This blog records some of my notes on learning skills.
+A blog shows some of the notes I took while learning skills.

 ## Category and Tags